oracle-livelabs/developer/orcl-blockchain-platform/2-labs-obp-appbuilder/obp-appbuilder.md

   If you receive an error message in the **Output** console window (located at the bottom of your Visual Studio window), open the Docker Desktop app and copy/paste the given command into your terminal to start the Docker daemon.
 Restart Visual Studio and repeat steps 1-3 as necessary.

-  If you get a user session error, you may need to log into the 'Marketplace' environment by hovering over 'Marketplace' (lower-left corner) and clicking on the 'i' details icon.

 ## Task 6: Invoke and Query Ledger marketplace chaincode from App Builder in local environment